Pseudo-Hamiltonian neural networks for learning partial differential equations: The PHNN model for PDEs

 when the last training step is performed, we set

 to get our final model \eqref{eq:phnn}, which is equivalent to \eqref{eq:PHNNpre}.
 Then we may remove the dissipation or external forces from the model simply by setting $k_3=0$ or $k_4=0$.
-Note, however, that this correction may not work as expected if the zero solution is far outside the domain of the training data, as the neural network $\hat{\mathcal{V}}^\text{pre}_\theta$ as most neural networks generally extrapolates poorly.
-In that case, regularization would be preferred.
+Note, however, that this correction may not work as expected if the zero solution is far outside the domain of the training data, since the neural network $\hat{\mathcal{V}}^\text{pre}_\theta$ like most neural networks generally extrapolates poorly.
+In that case, regularization is to be preferred.